simmi30/lnd1/docs/code_contribution_guidelines.md

 of low hanging fruit which can be tackled without having full competency in the areas mentioned below.

-- A reasonable understanding of bitcoin at a high level (see the [Required Reading](#required-reading) section for the original white paper)
+- A reasonable understanding of brocoin at a high level (see the [Required Reading](#required-reading) section for the original white paper)
 - A reasonable understanding of the Lightning Network at a high level
 - Experience in some type of C-like language